slsu0424/slsu0424.github.io/_posts/2023-09-14-create-word-embeddings-from-pubmed-patient summaries.md

 This file can be exported from Azure Data Studio as a .csv.

 While this represents one approach to loading and manipulating the dataset, you may wish to explore other approaches:
-- load original dataset into pandas dataframe
+1. Load dataset into pandas dataframe
-- load original dataset into a cloud database, such as Azure SQL Database
+2. Load dataset into a cloud database, such as Azure SQL Database

+## Create corpus of documents

+Now that we have our desired dataset, we will create a corpus of documents.

 ## Convert text to integers

 As explored in the previous tutorial, categorical variables (text) have to be converted to numerical variables in order to be processed by a computer.
 Hence, the document texts have to be converted into ther integer equivalents.
 One approach would be to one-hot encode each word, but this would result in a bunch of one-hot vectors that would demonstrate no meaning between the words, and be computationally expensive.

 A better approach would be to integer encode each word.
+To do this, we will use Keras (a deep learning framework)

 ## Pad the documents